 Calibration should be repeated every year.

-The recommended time regimes for field verification, calibration and maintenance are given in the measurement requirement tables in Chapters 3 and 4 for the mandatory variables.
+The recommended time regimes for field verification, calibration and maintenance are given in the measurement requirement tables in Sections [Australia] 3 and 4 for the mandatory variables.
 Longer time intervals should only be considered if warranted by the instruments’ quality, their exposure, the environmental conditions of the site, their deterioration over time, and the prescriptions from the manufacturers.

 Maintenance of the instruments for the associated quantities of influence must also be undertaken at the same time as for the mandatory variables.